ryan-b-writin/PracticeBuilder/README.md

 #### How do you use it?

-To create a practic, the user will navigate to the Practice Builder.
+To create a practice, the user will navigate to the Practice Builder.
 There, they will enter the desired practice name into a textbox and slick 'create' or press enter.

 Once created, a new practice is automatically selected.
 While in the builder, the user can click 'add pose' to be presented with a searchable list of base poses.
 Each pose has an 'add' button that will generate a user pose and add it to the current practice.